spencelow/power-outages-analysis/README.md

 ## Baseline Model

-We built a baseline model using a simple **linear regression** pipeline with:
+I built a baseline model using a simple **linear regression** pipeline with:
 - StandardScaler on numerical features
 - OneHotEncoder on categorical features